openstack-archive/fuel-plugin-mellanox/doc/source/definitions.rst

 Infiniband
     A computer-networking communications standard used in high-performance computing, features very high throughput and very low latency.
 It is used for data interconnect both among and within computers.
 InfiniBand is also utilized as either a direct, or switched interconnect between servers and storage systems, as well as an interconnect between storage systems.

+VXLAN offload
+    Virtual Extensible LAN (VXLAN) is a network virtualization technology that attempts to improve the scalability problems associated with large cloud computing deployments

+QoS
+    QoS is defined as the ability to guarantee certain network requirements like bandwidth, latency, jitter and reliability in order to satisfy a Service Level Agreement (SLA) between an application provider and end users.

+VF
+    VF is virtual NIC that will be available for VMs on Compute nodes.

+OpenSM
+    OpenSM is an InfiniBand compliant Subnet Manager and Administration, and runs on top of OpenIB.
+It provides an implementation of an InfiniBand Subnet Manager and Administration.
+Such a software entity is required to run for in order to initialize the InfiniBand hardware (at least one per each InfiniBand subnet).

+PKey
+    PKEY stands for partition key.
+It is a 16 bit field within the InfiniBand header called BTH (Base Transport Header).
+A collection of endnodes with the same PKey in their PKey Tables are referred to as being members of a partition.